Archive for the 'acting' Category

 Best of Luck

-Best of Luck?
+And really, luck?
 What is this the lottery?
 Are all our names on little balls and are they are spinning in some cage somewhere and the winners are gonna pop out or something?

-Out of curiosity I went to the website and could find nothing.
-No Naima, no postings with the title system defect.
-Nothing.
-This is one of the top weird casting emails I have ever gotten.
 Once again, actors want to be contacted with an audition time and place.
+The end.
 Whatever happens in between is your business.

 I Can Write, But I Can’t Write A Cover Letter